MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/mobile-apps/Mobile-app-home-page.md

 This topic describes the Microsoft Dynamics 365 for Unified Operations mobile app and provides links to resources that can help you implement it in your organization.

 > [!NOTE]
-> The mobile app was previously named Dynamics 365 for Operations.
+> The mobile app was previously named *Microsoft Dynamics 365 for Operations*.

 Overview
 --------